Renannr/vanilann/README.md

-# vanilann
-vanila neural network
+Vanila neural network in python